matthewjones372/winning-ticket-search/README.md

 ### Installation

 It is recommended that you install Pytorch and Pytorch Vision first with your set-up in mind.
-I.e. if you want to use a CPU version or a CUDA build.
+I.e., if you want to use a CPU version, or a CUDA build.
 Set-up instructions for PyTorch and PyTorch Vision can be found [here](https://pytorch.org/).
 If you want to use the quantised models opt for version >= 1.9 as this is still a beta feature and a bit un-stable.

 Currently, this implementation of winning ticket search is not in a public repo: